mauriciabad/SoT-REST/README.md

 ## API Reference

-Quickly review all available resources for Airline's API 1.0 with this reference overview.
+This are all the available resources for Airline's API 1.0.

 > **Base URL**: [http://localhost:8080/airline/v1/](http://localhost:8080/airline/v1/)